GoogleCloudPlatform/PerfKitBenchmarker/tutorials/inter_region_reports/README.md

 *   The `pkb_results` dataset in BigQuery
 *   The `all_region_results` table in the `pkb_results` dataset
-*   Any reports you copied/created in Data Studio
+*   Any reports you copied/created in Looker Studio

 ## Congratulations!